-Home » Dinners » Salmon with Creamy Dill Sauce
+Home » Dinners » Creamy Keto Baked Salmon

 Raw salmon fillets, fresh herbs, cream, sugar, mustard, butter, and pepper arranged on a textured surface.